 After 29 years of professional sports journalism, we have seen a thing or seven.
-Even before that, we ate up sports as a kid in the late 1970s and early 1980s, when Mom would make us order a real book for every sports book we wanted from the Scholastic Books sales form.
+Even before that, we ate up sports as kids in the late 1970s and early 1980s, when our moms would make us order a real book for every sports book we wanted from the Scholastic Books sales form.

 That being said, our first post on this side gig/blog was about Tom Brady.
 That was over three years ago, and nothing has changed: He is still nowhere near being the “greatest of all time”—and it’s really time sport media organizations stop slobbering over the biggest cheater in the history of the NFL.

 - Brady is not the highest-rated QB in any significant classification.
 Aaron Rodgers holds the single-season record for QB rating, set in 2011.
 Brady’s best single-season effort was 2007, when his team was busted by the NFL for cheating, and that season ranks just fifth all time.
 Rodgers is also the career leader in this category, and Brady is fifth again—and sinking as he gets older.
 Heck, Brady is even behind Tony Romo on this list.
 Furthermore, Brady appears nowhere in the Top 25 all-time, single postseason performances for quarterbacks, either, despite his alleged postseason prowess.
 And Brady ranks just 15th in all-time postseason QB rating for a career.
 None of these facts scream “GOAT” at all.